Azure/azure-arc-validation/testsuite/catalog.md

 - `test_metrics_and_logging`: This test will check the logs to ensure that metrics agent and fluent bit sidecar containers successfully pushed metrics and logs to data plane.

 - `test_wif`: This test will ensure that the cluster can be onboarded as an Arc cluster with the Workload Identity Federation enabled, and the mutating webhook required for this feature is successfully installed.
-The test only runs if environment variable `TEST_WIF` is set to `true`  (please note that this feature does not work in an AKS and Openshift clusters).
+The test only runs if environment variable `TEST_WIF` is set to `true`  (please note that this feature does not work in an AKS clusters).

 ## Arc Agent Cleanup